McLargo/vault-lecture/README.md

 according to your needs.
 This configuration defines how many times the secret ID can be used and the time-to-live of the token generated.

-4. Create a secret ID for the role.
-Get the secret ID, you will need it to authenticate your application.
+4. Create a secret ID for the role and export into a environment variable, that will be use for your application.

 ```bash
 export VAULT_SECRET_ID=$(docker exec vault-consul vault write -f -format=json auth/approle/role/<role-name>/secret-id | jq -r '.data.secret_id')